ray-project/ray/doc/source/rllib-offline.rst

 Input Pipeline for Supervised Losses
 ------------------------------------

 You can also define supervised model losses over offline data.
 This requires defining a `custom model loss <rllib-models.html#supervised-model-losses>`__.
-We provide a convenience function, ``InputReader.tf_input_ops()``, that can be used to convert any input specification to a TF input pipeline.
+We provide a convenience function, ``InputReader.tf_input_ops()``, that can be used to convert any input reader to a TF input pipeline.
 For example:

 .. code-block:: python